peterpakos/checkipaconsistency/README.md

 ```
 ## Debug mode
-If you experience any problems with the tool, check the log file (`check_ipa_consistency.log`) or try running it in the debug mode:
+If you experience any problems with the tool, try running it in the debug mode:

 ```
 $ ./check_ipa_consistency --debug